The Origins of Creativity

 Wonders of Life: Exploring the Most Extraordinary Phenomenon in the Universe

 Brian Cox takes a moving and inspired look at the marvels of our living systems.
 An engaging read about life's journey.
-Professor Cox and Andrew Cohen transform the rigours and difficulties of science into an endlessly enjoyable read.
+Professor Cox and Andrew Cohen transform the rigours and difficulties of science into a great read.

 An American Conscience: The Reinhold Niebuhr Story